Written by: Janice Francisco, Founder & Principal Consultant, BridgePoint Effect

 The MIT Office of Digital Learning has developed an online resource called Improving Observation Skills.

-In the innovation world, openness to novelty, tolerance for ambiguity and tolerance for complexity are known as “the big three” skills.
+Engaging in innovation isn't only a cognitive thinking activity - it's an emotional rollercoaster too.
+Three emotional skills are critical to your ability to navigate innovation - openness to novelty, tolerance for ambiguity and tolerance for complexity.
+We call them “the big three” emotional skills.
 Master these skills and you’ll be an innovator on the innovation fast-track at work.

 Openness to novelty is having the ability to entertain ideas that at first seem outlandish or risky.
 It’s about deferring judgment, staying open to possibilities and remembering that innovation involves risk-taking because you’re changing things.